-A summary of the opportunities and contraints to development of the lands in the Mō'ili'ili area of the Waikīkī Ahupua'a followand identified on Figure 6.8.
+A summary of the opportunities and contraints to development of the lands in the Mō'ili'ili area of the Waikīkī Ahupua'a follow and are identified on Figure 6-8.

 Re-development/Program Improvement

 There is an opportunity to redevelop the area to increase revenue generated and possibly provide housing opportunities within a mixed-use building.